f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab3/httplb.rst

 After creating the new pool you select the newly created pool.

-Under "Where to advertise the VIP" change to "Advertise Custom" then click on "Configure" next to "Advertise Custom".

-Under "Custom Advertise VIP Configuration" leave "Select where to advertise" on "Site".

-- Site Network: Inside
-- Site Reference: [unique name]-aws

 Click on "Apply".

 On the main screen you can then click on "Save and Exit".